tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

     ![model_performance.png](Images/model_performance.png)

-Explain to students why SVM might be used over a Logistic Regression model.
+Explain to students why SVM might be used over a logistic regression model.

-* SVM is more beneficial than Logistic Regression because the model supports the classification of outliers and overlapping data points
+* SVM is more beneficial than logistic regression, because the model supports the classification of outliers and overlapping data points.

 * SVM also provides higher accuracy with less computation power.